 If you want to make a complaint about anything to do with our school or your child's education the first thing you need to do is talk to your child's class teacher or phase leader.
-Hopefully talking about it with the teacher will sort out the problem.
-However, if you are still concerned and want to take the matter further please make an appointment to see the Head Teacher or the Deputy Head Teacher.

-If after discussion with the Head Teacher the matter is still not sorted to your satisfaction you have the right to make a formal complaint.

-The Head Teacher will give you a copy of the Complaints Procedure and the name of the Clerk to the Governors.
+Most parents find that if an issue arises this first step will resolve the matter quickly .
+However, if you are still concerned and want to take the matter further please make an appointment to see the Deputy Head Teacher and then the Head Teacher If after discussion with the Head Teacher the matter is still not sorted to your satisfaction you have the right to make a formal complaint.
+The school office will be able to provide you with a copy of the Complaints Procedure and the name of the Clerk to the Governors.
 Flowchart of procedure for handling concerns and complaints:

-RELIGIOUS EDUCATION, COLLECTIVE WORSHIP, SCHOOL AND CHURCH

-The teaching of Religious Education in our school follows the Norfolk Agreed Syllabus and is part of the curriculum for all pupils.
+RELIGIOUS EDUCATION, COLLECTIVE WORSHIP, SCHOOL AND CHURCH The teaching of Religious Education in our school follows the Norfolk Agreed Syllabus and is part of the curriculum for all pupils.
 An act of collective Christian worship/assembly takes place several times a week.
 If you as a parent or carer don't want your child to do Religious Education or take part in assembly please see the Head Teacher.
 Strong links exist between the School and Great Yarmouth Minster.
 Someone from the Minster regularly takes the assembly.
 They also help support the teaching of Religious Education Curriculum and the Parish Minster is used as a focus for history, art and religious education projects and also as a venue for some events such as a Christmas Service.